 Cost: While you could hire a pro to do this job at an average cost of $275, according to Fixr, most homeowners do it themselves, with exterior acrylic latex paint costing between $20 and $50 per gallon.
-Your local paint shop can help you estimate how much you’ll need based on the scope of the project.
+Your local paint shop can help you estimate how much paint you’ll need based on the size and scope of the doors in question.

 5. Power washing the driveway

-Clean and well-placed exterior lighting not only looks nice, but also can be an important safety feature.
+Clean, functioning and well-placed exterior lighting not only looks nice, but also can be an important safety/security feature.

-“Make sure that it is clear of cobwebs and dust and that the bulbs are still working,” Stewart says.
-“This is easy to do, and it can ensure your home is well-lit if any potential buyers visit around sunset or drive by at night.”
+At the very least, inspect and refurbish what lighting you have.
+“Make sure that it is clear of cobwebs and dust and that [all] the bulbs are still working,” Stewart says.
+“It can ensure your home is well-lit if any potential buyers visit around sunset or drive by at night.”